gszczutkowski/aws-iot-device-mock/README.md

 ### How to use it

-To create IoTDeviceSimulator four arguments have to be passed to the construction: you AWS region, endpoint of your AWS IoT Client, SSM parameter which stores Access Key and SSM parameter which stores Secret Key
+To create IoTDeviceSimulator three arguments have to be passed to the constructor: AWS IoT endpoint, AWS Access Key Id and AWS Secret Access Key of the AWS user
 ```java
 IoTDeviceSimulator deviceSimulator = new IoTDeviceSimulator(
              new Regions("your-aws-region"),